ahmeterdem1/Vector/README.md

 #### _Vectorgebra.complex_.length()

 Returns the length of self, with treating it as a vector.

+#### _Vectorgebra.complex_.unit()

+Treats the complex number as a vector and returns the unit vector.

+#### Vectorgebra.complex.sqrt(arg, resolution: int = 200)

+Calculates the square root of the complex number _arg_ and returns it again, as a complex number.
+Resolution argument is only passed to arcsin since it is the only limiting factor for this functions accuracy.
+Has an average of 1 degree of error as angle.
+You may still increase the resolution.
+But reaching less than half a degree of error requires for it to be at least 600.

+The used algorithm calculates the unit vector as e<sup>i*x</sup>.
+Then halves the degree, x.
+Returns the resultant vector at the proper length.

 #### _Vectorgebra.complex_.range(lowreal, highreal, lowimg, highimg, step1, step2)